-As impractical as this sounds, a similar situation represents the reality of broadband in the vast majority of the US, where ISPs own and operate their own network infrastructure.
-This model increases the barrier to entry for small ISPs who don't have the financial and technical resources to build and operate their own networks, effectively supporting the formation of monopolies and duopolies.
-This stifles competition and deprives consumers of real choice.
+Another issue to consider is that this model increases the barrier to entry for emerging ISPs, who may not have the financial and technical resources to build and operate their own networks and will therefore struggle to stay afloat.
+This effectively supports the formation of monopolies and duopolies, stifling competition and depriving consumers of choice.

 The answer is to use an open access model.
 This model grants several providers access to a shared infrastructure, reaching a bigger pool of potential customers without the financial burden of building and maintaining their own network.
+As fiber becomes the option of choice to meet consumers' demand for high-speed internet, the open-access model will prove pivotal to ISPs of all sizes.